Canadian Museum of History: Exterior

-The building's exterior is cladded with 30000 m2 of Tyndall stone; with the material being selected because of its durability and its relationship with glaciers.
+The building's exterior is clad with 30000 m2 of Tyndall stone; with the material being selected because of its durability and its relationship with glaciers.

 Cardinal sought to build a structure that appeared to be "flowing with the contours of the land," and simple lines and forms could be used to display the idea of movement.
 The building's design draws upon Art Nouveau styles to illustrate Canada's geography at the end of the Last Glacial Period when the landscape was largely uniform; with certain elements of the building evoking igloos earth lodges, and longhouses.

 The building includes a cantilevered northern/curatorial wing and a southern wing that houses most of the museum's public facilities, including its galleries, and theatres.
 The curatorial wing was designed to evoke outcroppings of the Canadian Shield, while the southern public wing with its glass-fronted Grand Hall, was intended to evoke an image of a melting glacier.
 The southern wing's copper roof represents vegetation's recolonization of the lands once covered by glacial till.
 The copper roof is nearly 11000 m2 and weighs approximately 90 tonnes.
 Both wings are curvaceous on their river sides to blend into their landscapes, although their street-side façade is more angular.

 The NCC placed several restrictions on the building design, that the building does not obstruct the view of the Ottawa River, and that the building does not obstruct delineated "viewing cones" of Parliament Hill from the Gatineau side of the river.
 Because of these restrictions, the buildings were designed with a low-profile, to avoid obscuring the view for buildings across the street.
 From certain angles, the building appears as two separate pavilions, with an opening between these two sections providing an unobstructed view of Parliament Hill from Laurier Street.
 Considerations also needed to be taken to protect artifacts displayed in the building.
 Windows were triple-glazed and coated with a film that helps contain radiant heat and reduce solar ultraviolet rays, and the southern wing's Grand Hall was intentionally designed to face direct sunlight only in the morning.

 The building was designed to create an "ever-changing pattern" of shadows across the structure's surface, with most of the building's exterior lighting kept below 30 lux to allow viewers to see deeper shadows at night.